 With the help of pre-planning with cardboard strips, this project took less than an hour- not counting a new application of contact paper and time spent waiting for glue to dry.
 I’m thrilled with having better looking, better functioning drawer dividers!

-I’m really pleased with the final result- and actually pretty impressed by how easy it was to create professional-looking DIY wood kitchen drawer dividers on a budget. – And a new liner of houndstooth contact paper didn’t hurt a bit, either!
+I’m really pleased with the final result- and actually pretty impressed by how easy it was to create professional-looking wood DIY kitchen drawer dividers on a budget.
+Paired with a new drawer liner of houndstooth easy-cean contact paper, my kitchen drawer interiors were ready to tackle all of my kitchen utensil.

-How to make extra deep kitchen drawer dividers
+How to make extra deep dividers for kitchen drawers

 Cardboard kitchen drawer dividers